×

 Is there a lot of diversity?
 Are people in Nicaragua accepting of differences?

 "Yes, there is a lot of diversity in Nicaragua.
 Nicaragua is home to many different ethnicities, languages, and cultural backgrounds.
 Nicaraguans are generally very accepting of these differences, respecting and celebrating the diversity that exists within the country.
-Nicaraguans are known for their warmth and hospitality, and for embracing individuals from different cultures and backgrounds," wrote a member in Nicaragua.
+Nicaraguans are known for their warmth and hospitality, and for embracing individuals from different cultures and backgrounds," explained one expat living in Nicaragua.

 "The majority of the local citizens are Catholic, the remainder mostly Protestant.
-They are very accepting of all religions," commented one expat who made the move to San Juan del Sur.
+They are very accepting of all religions," said one expat in San Juan del Sur.

 Get Quote